 Tamara has been the Executive Director of Beautiful Together since co-founding it in 2014.
 An advocate for children waiting for families, she saw the extraordinary connection between children and animals through six years of tangible project work.
-She envisioned the Beautiful Together Animal Sanctuary as a natural bridge between these worlds, linking two vulnerable populations to benefit the other.
-Finding land, creating partnerships, building a team of like-minded advocates and witnessing amazing outcomes affirmed this decision.
+She envisioned the Beautiful Together Animal Sanctuary as a bridge between these worlds, linking two vulnerable populations to benefit the other in a naturally therapeutic way.
+Finding land, creating partnerships, building a team of like-minded advocates and witnessing thousands of heartwarming outcomes all affirmed this decision.

-Tamara is also a professional photographer, Nikon Ambassador, and show host for PBS NC Chasing Frames.
+Tamara is also a professional photographer, Nikon Ambassador and show host for PBS NC Chasing Frames.
 She has delivered presentations at Google, Disney, Harvard Law School and more, speaking on the power of photography and storytelling to affect real change.
-She and her husband, Steve, also own Coco, a plant-based bistro & bar in Chapel Hill that also supports the work of Beautiful Together.
+She and her husband, Steve, also own Coco Bistro & Bar, a plant-based restaurant in Chapel Hill partnered with Beautiful Together.
 They, their children, and their many pets are excited for the continued growth of this sanctuary – and all the hope it represents.

 Jane-Howard joined Beautiful Together to help implement and run the animal rescue project.
 Her role includes overseeing the dog adoption program and foster caregiver operations, field services, as well as the animal behavior and rehabilitation program.